chalkygames123/front-end-template/README.md

 # format all .json and .md files
 $ yarn format

-# run all lint and format check scripts
+# run all linting and format checking
 $ yarn test

 # build for production